Chiang Rai Entry Requirements

 Prohibited Items

-• Pornographic materials - including magazines, videos, and digital content
+• Pornographic materials - strict enforcement

 Restricted Items